 Both Barry and Susan had their lives turned upside down by Hurricane Katrina, which hit the gulf coast in August 2005, since both were residents of the New Orleans area at the time.
 Susan and her family lost their home and most of their belongings but they were all safe during the hurricane and it’s aftermath and returned to live in New Orleans in January 2006.
 Barry, unfortunately, did not get out of New Orleans before Katrina hit and was among the missing of Hurricane Katrina for 4 months.
 Then, sadly, on January 4th, 2006, The Cowsill family got the news that Barry’s body had been found and identified.
 Barry Cowsill is no longer with us.
 At the memorial service for Barry, the Cowsill family was informed that Billy had passed away following his battles with hip replacement surgery, back surgery, emphysema, osteoporosis and other problems.

 Today, the surviving Cowsills continue to make music – sometimes individually and sometimes together – and their harmonies are still as infectious and bright as ever.
-Be watching for the documentary about the Cowsills, Family Band: The Cowsills Story, coming soon!
+Be sure to watch the documentary about the Cowsills, Family Band: The Cowsills Story, available now!